RNG42/NoitaSeedChanger/README.md

 **Compatible with Build Dec 4 2019**

 Supports **STEAM** releases by default.
-For GoG or itch.io releases you need to add the needed data to the VersionData.xml.
+For GoG or itch.io releases you need to add the needed data to the ReleaseData.xml.

 To add compatibility by yourself you need to add a new 'Data' tag to the ReleaseData.xml: